Babylonians Jotting Down the Zodiac

 Their calendar had 12 months, but there were 13 prominent signs.
 What to do? ehhh….let’s just sort of forget one.

 The mystery sign?
 Ophiuchus (oh-fee-EW-kus), or serpent-bearer.
-It’s tragic backstory is a dude, wait for it, …holding a serpent (Serpentarius).
+It’s tragic backstory is a dude who is, wait for it, …holding a serpent (Serpentarius).
 All the other details are in debate and depend on which cultural mythology you go with.

 Yep, there are millions of snakey-holdy personalities out there that are being completely unrecognized. #IAmASnakeyWoman #SignsUp #ImWithSer